EAlexJ/DBT-RISE-Eve/README.md

 ## Usage

 When building, the executable `eve_sim_interp` is created.
 For an overview of all available options use the `--help` flag.
+The instruction count is by default limited to 100 (as no HALT instruction or similar is implemented), this can be changed with the appropriate option.

 ## Features